blacksheep-crm/devpops/README.md

 About View: Show Workspace History/Open in Web Tools

+Quick Navigation for all objects in a workspace

 # What's New in 22.11?

 Lizard 2.0: List Applet Column Wizard enhanced